Dr Daniel Kopasker

 Prior to joining the Social and Public Health Sciences Unit in 2021, Daniel worked within the Health Economics Research Unit (HERU) at the University of Aberdeen.
 He holds a PhD in Economics from the University of Aberdeen, and an MSc in Economics from the University of Edinburgh.

-Applied econometrics, policy evaluation, health economics, health and productivity.
+Applied econometrics, policy evaluation, health economics, mental health, employment.